 EV (Expected Value)

 EV = All teams win £ (Acca stake x combined odds) x Probability % + 1 team loses £ (Free bet cash value) x Probability % + 2< team loses £ (lose acca stake) x Probability %

-The key factor is Probability % especially All Win.
-The lower the odds, the higher the probability, so as a fundamental approach, it’s wise to select the Acca Insurance of which minimum odds per leg is the lowest like 1.3<, go the Latest List of Best Acca Insurance Offers to chose.
+The key factor is Probability %, especially All Win.
+The lower the odds, the higher the probability, so as a fundamental approach, it’s wise to select the Acca Insurance of which minimum odds per leg is the lowest like 1.3<, go to the Latest List of Best Acca Insurance Offers to choose.

 Player’s Real Performance

-Let me quote the information posted in the forum of Oddsmonkey showing stats of individual player (I combined the poster’s original post & the subsequent answers to other members’ questions);
+Let me quote the information posted in the forum of Oddsmonkey showing stats of individual players (I combined the poster’s original post & the subsequent answers to other members’ questions);

-- Only use the matcher – I assume the bookies know more than me about how likely a team is to win so I trust the odds more than my own judgement
+- Only use the matcher – I assume the bookies know more than me about how likely a team is to win so I trust the odds more than my own judgment

 - No games with odds >1.8 – Total acca odds less than 13